Teodor92/interview-questions/questions/CodeQuality.md

 ## 10. What Source Control systems have you worked with?

-## 11. Describe a software development life cycle.
+## 11. Describe a software development life cycle

 ## 12. How do you react to people criticizing your code/documents?

-## 13. Explain the differences between stateless and stateful systems, and impacts of state on parallelism.
+## 13. Explain the differences between stateless and stateful systems, and impacts of state on parallelism

-## 14. Discuss the concept of YAGNI and explain something you did recently that adhered to this practice.
+## 14. Discuss the concept of YAGNI and explain something you did recently that adhered to this practice

 ## 15. What is Refactoring ?
 Have you used it and it is important?
-Name three common refactorings.
+Name three common refactorings

 ## 16. What value do daily builds, automated testing, and peer reviews add to a project?
 What disadvantages are there?